Fisch37/waypoints-vanilla/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 # Used Version
-The version of the pack you are using.
+The version of the pack and the game.
 Also note if you are using the mod version or the datapack.

 # Additional Specifications
 Are you using Vanilla, Fabric, Forge or Quilt?
 What additional mods are you using?